 - Reduces PMS

 Ginkgo biloba is a supplement that has so many uses.
 It appears that it is just a great supplement for whatever ails you.
 Well, perhaps not for everything.
-There are certain conditions that you must be concerned about.
-It will interfere with ibuprofen.
+There are certain medications that you must be concerned about.
+Ibuprofen is one that Ginkgo Biloba will interfere with.

 Both substances slow blood clotting.
 By taking both, you may be taking too much of a substance that does the same thing.